MewPurPur/GodSVG/README.md

 ## Downloads and links

 Download the version you want from [the list of GodSVG releases](https://github.com/MewPurPur/GodSVG/releases).
-Android versions are currently experimental.

 <details><summary>Removing GodSVG from quarantine on MacOS</summary>